pawarashish564/TreeQuery/DesignDocument.md

 ## Our business problem
-When working on open source project [AutoIbank](https://github.com/dexterchan/AutoIBank/blob/master/README.md), we faced the challenge of sourcing and joinning investor/issers data located in different region / technology stack.
+When working on open source project [AutoIbank](https://github.com/dexterchan/AutoIBank/blob/master/README.md), we faced the challenge of sourcing and joining investor/issuers data located in different region / technology stack.

 Concrete use cases <br>
 AutoIbank analyzes trade data from investors/issuers from different location.<br>